Xakkusu/bioshock-quiz/README.md

 </details>

 ## FINAL DESIGN
 ### Imagery
-The imagery as well as the colour scheme were chosen to be as in synch with Bishock's main theme, especially menu looks, as possible.
+The imagery as well as the colour scheme were chosen to be as in sync with Bishock's main theme, especially menu looks, as possible.
 This is of great importance so the user will quickly associate its looks and design with the common themes in the game.
 This was done to be in line with all three games, however since two of the three games have a greatly different tone than Bioshock II the former dominated the most decisions.
 The Background image was chosen to represent all three games.
-From the underwater world to the city in the clouds everything should be included for the main look  so the theme is easy to conntect with the games and is credited below.
+From the underwater world to the city in the clouds everything should be included for the main look  so the theme is easy to connect  with the games and is credited below.
-An Artdeco style for the main content boxes were chosen to be in line with Bioshock I and II Artdeco styling of its in-game-world and its menu styling.
+An Art Deco style for the main content boxes were chosen to be in line with Bioshock I and II Art Deco styling of its in-game-world and its menu styling.

 ### Color Scheme
-![Bioshock Quiz Color Palette](docs/readme-images/bioshock-color-scheme.png) The main colors consist out of darker green colours as well es brighter gold and silver colors for highlights.
+![Bioshock Quiz Color Palette](docs/readme-images/bioshock-color-scheme.png) The main colors consist of darker green colours as well as brighter gold and silver colors for highlights.
 Other minor colors were mainly used for gradient styling of buttons and the countdown bar.
 All colors are in line with the colors of the games so the user will be familiar with the color palette and connect the quiz to the games just by the look of it.
 The only colors of this scheme that stand out are the red and green colors chosen for wrong and right answers in the quiz.
-However, as brighter colours in Bioshock Infinite are in pastel tones I chose a pastel tones for these two colors as well to again stay in line of the games colour scheme.
+However, as brighter colours in Bioshock Infinite are in pastel tones I chose pastel tones for these two colors as well to again stay in line with the games' colour scheme.

 The color palette was created by using the [coolors](https://coolors.co/) website.

 ### Typography
 [Google Fonts](https://fonts.google.com/) was used for the following fonts:
 - ![Limelight font image](docs/readme-images/limelight-font.png)
 [Limelight](https://fonts.google.com/specimen/Limelight?query=Limelight) was chosen for all the headings to set them apart from the other content.
-The font was chosen as it closely resembles some fonts used in the games, therefore it stays in line of the game's styling.
+The font was chosen as it closely resembles some fonts used in the games, therefore it stays in line with the game's styling.
 - ![Didact Gothic font image](docs/readme-images/didact-gothic-font.png)
 [Didact Gothic](https://fonts.google.com/specimen/Didact+Gothic?query=Didact+Gothic) was used for all the other text elements as it is easy to read and still resembles some fonts used in the Bioshock games.
 - Sans Serif was chosen as a backup font, in case for any reason the main font isn't being imported into the site correctly.